faithmaks/Project-dsc-Phase1/README.md

 ## Data Description
 A movie can do well domesticaly or internationaly/ in the foreign market.
 Some genres can also do better than others.
-Some directors writers receive better ratings and also appear more in the box office than others
+Some directors writers receive better ratings and also appear more in the box office than others.

 ## Conclusions
 ## Summary